On the chromatic number of a simplicial complex: Introduction

+where $\alpha(G)$ is the independence number of $G$, $\chi(G)$ is the chromatic number of $G$, $k$ is the minimal degree of a vertex of $G$ and $\mu$ is the largest eigenvalue of the Laplacian $\Delta$ on $G$. \end{theorem}

-\end{theorem} \begin{proof} Let $I\subset V$ be the largest independent subset of $V$, and $C = V\setminus I$ be its complement.
-Denote $i=|I|$ and $c=|C|=n-i$.
-Note that both $i$ and $c$ are positive, since the set of edges of $X$ is not empty.
-Consider the following function $f\in C^{0}$ on the verticex set $V$:
+\begin{proof} Let $A\subset V$ be the largest independent subset of $V$, and $B = V\setminus A$ be its complement.
+Note that both $A$ and $B$ are nonempty, since the graph $G$ is nonempty.
+Consider the following function $f\in C^{0}$ on the vertex set $V$

 Then

 and hence